packerliu/network-query-engine-examples/README.md

 are also welcome.
 To contribute, fork the repository, push your work to a branch in that repository and then submit a pull request.
 Specifically, do:

-1. Fork this repo
+1. Fork this repository
-2. Clone your forked repo
+2. Clone your forked repository
-2. In your forked repo, create your feature branch (`git checkout -b my-feature`)
+2. In your forked repository, create your feature branch (`git checkout -b my-feature`)
-3. Push to the new branch of your forked repo: (`git push origin my-feature`)
+3. Push to the new branch of your forked repository: (`git push origin my-feature`)
 4. Create new Pull Request

 ## Contact